JP Morgan Chase Precious Metals Traders in Decade Long Price Manipulation Scheme

 • Christian Trunz earned $2,720,049.

-The systemic and widespread fraud at the JP Morgan Trading Desk is just one example of the corruption that continues to plague the finance industry which has likely been contributor to the creation of the most recent recession, bear market and related financial uncertainty in global financial markets.
+The systemic and widespread fraud at the JP Morgan Trading Desk is just one example of the corruption that continues to plague the finance industry.
+This corruption has likely contributed to the creation of the most recent recession, bear market, and related financial uncertainty in global financial markets.

-The convictions and guilty please so far have shown that skirting the law has been part of the day-to-day business operations embedded within the workflow of the organization without any checks and balances.
+The convictions and guilty pleas so far have shown that skirting the law has been part of the day-to-day business operations embedded within the organization’s workflow without any checks and balances.

-According to public records, news articles and other information, JP Morgan Chase, under the leadership of Dimon has a long history of paying criminal penalties that have resulted from large scale crimes and financial fraud.
+According to public records, news articles, and other information, JP Morgan Chase, under the leadership of Dimon, has a long history of paying criminal penalties resulting from large-scale crimes and financial fraud.

-While Dimon himself has not been caught up directly in any of the recent criminal investigations, his compensation is tied directly to the performance of the company and he personally profited millions of dollars in bonuses during those years.
+While Dimon himself has not been directly involved in any of the recent criminal investigations, his compensation is tied directly to the company’s performance, and he personally profited from millions of dollars in bonuses during those years.

-The price manipulation schemes occurred in the paper trading markets which drives the physical prices of precious metals.
+The price manipulation schemes occurred in the paper trading markets, driving the physical prices of precious metals.